The History of the Natural Health Research Institute

 As a non-profit organization, we are not subject to government restrictions, as are commercial sites.
 Commercial sites are not legally allowed to present information showing that any supplement is useful to prevent or treat any ailment or condition, even from a government agency.
 The NHRI website shows the percent disease reduction and cost benefits when available.

 Information for NHRI is taken from peer-reviewed published research of good quality.
 This information is sent to one of our writers.
-Our writers have advanced degrees in science and nutrition, and are well-qualified to present the research with technical accuracy.
+Who have advanced degrees in science and nutrition.
+They are well-qualified to present the research with technical accuracy.
 Read more about our writers.
 After the article is completed, it is sent to our editor to review and then to our technical editor.
 Then it is sent to the Technical Director of NHRI, Ronald Watson, PhD.
 (Read more about Dr. Watson).
 Those he approves are posted on the NHRI website.
 A small number of the articles that Dr. Watson finds to be especially well-written are given a grade of “Director’s Choice”.
-Over 1000 articles on topics from ADHD to Women’s Health are available to help in making informed health decisions.
+Over 2000 articles on topics from ADHD to Women’s Health are available to help in making informed health decisions.
 More topics can be covered on request.
 We do not permit commercial messages to assure freedom from bias.

 A series of books on various topics in natural health have been published with assistance of the NHRI.
 These are written by leading experts and edited by Ron Watson, sometimes with the help of co-editors.
 The reading level is for the practitioner or scientist and these contain extensive current information.
 Read more.